 A 30-minute drive from Reykjavík, Mount Esja is popular amongst tourists because it is relatively easy to summit, even for beginner hikers.
 Once you are at the top, your reward is a stunning view of Reykjavík, the surrounding area, and the ocean.
 There are several different hikes to the summit, and each varies in length and difficulty.

 Jökulsárlón Glacier Lagoon

-The Jökulsárlón Glacier Lagoon is one of the best natural wonders that you can visit in Iceland because they offer tours that that take you out on to the water and between huge chunks of ice that have broken free from the glacier.
+The Jökulsárlón Glacier Lagoon is one of the best natural wonders that you can visit in Iceland because they offer tours that take you out onto the water and between huge chunks of ice that have broken free from the glacier.

 Myvatn was formed by hot lava thousands of years ago and is the top destination in Iceland for bird watchers.
 The lake in the area is home to over 100 bird species.

 Golden Circle Route

 For a taste of it all – nature, history, and architecture, the Golden Circle Route is a popular day activity for tourists.
-The Golden Circle Route offers small excursions that take you to featured stops like Gulfoss, Hvita river canon, hot springs, and the þingvellir which is where Iceland was founded.
+The Golden Circle Route offers small excursions that take you to featured stops like Gulfoss, Hvita river canyon, hot springs, and the þingvellir, which is where Iceland was founded.
 There are many tour companies that provide complete packages, which is the easiest way to complete the Golden Circle Route.

-The full length of the road is 828 miles and it is a two-lane road, which has been fully paved.
+The full length of the road is 828 miles, and it is a two-lane road, which has been fully paved.
 The road is home to many of the points of interest we outlined or will provide you access to other roads that will get you to more remote destinations.
 The road is often open all year round and can be safely traveled on in winter.